How to get to Bruges and Ghent in a day from London

 - Grab a bite to eat at Lizzie’s Waffles

-It’s at this point, that you’ll need to decide which station to get off at in Ghent since you have two options.
+It’s at this point, you’ll need to decide which station to get off at in Ghent as you have two options.
 The first is Ghent Sint-Pieters – the main station.

 Here’s a few things to see and do while in Ghent